zivhd/QA_Scripts/README.md

  - to test other category, change the category variable (CASE SenSiTiVE)
  - other filter dropdowns can be tested using click_filter_button(filter_name) method
  - 'python3 filter_test.py' to use

+*compare_csvs.py*
+ - 'python3 compare_csvs.py file1.csv file2.csv order_date' to use.
+ - compare_csvs.py and both csvs to compare must be in the same folder